denoland/node_shims/packages/shim-deno/README.md

 1. In `/.github/workflows/ci.yml`, increase the deno version in the setup-deno action
 1. Update version in `./tools/denolib.ts`
-1. Go into `./third_party/deno` and update the submodule (there's probably better instructions):
+1. Go into `./third_party/deno` and update the submodule:
    - `git fetch --tags`
    - `git checkout v1.x.x` -- replace with version
    - `git submodule update`